MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 The goal was to identify a candidate that would be contributing as soon as possible to the team that was also a good fit for the team.
 This process was used for experienced software engineers (people that had a couple of years under their belt) and was a 4 step process.
 We would look at:

+> The goal was to identify a candidate that would be contributing as soon as possible to the team that was also a good fit for the team.

 1) Cultural fit and software process mindset
 2) Technology competency
 3) Coding skills assessment